 So you can never legally talk.

-If you talk about it, you go to jail.
+If you talk about it, you go to jail because talking about it would be compromising the program.

 So we don't know if anybody has been apprehended.

-They can't leave.
+They can't legally.

 The thing is, they're not being charged with some criminal activity that they found that isn't associated with terrorism.

-Well, well, not yet, because Bush wants to detain these people for 20 years without charges before sending them into court.
+Well, not yet, because Bush wants to detain these people for 20 years without charges before sending them into court.

 I mean, I'm just answering as a liberal would.

-Of course there haven't been any cases brought yet.
+Of course, there haven't been any cases brought yet.

-These are this is that the Libs have tried to make everybody think that this is akin to law enforcement agencies getting a tip that somebody's engaging in some illegal act, and we go to the search warrant to find out, maybe run a sting operation and set them up.
+The libs have tried to make everybody think that this is akin to law enforcement agencies getting a tip that somebody's engaging in some illegal act.

 That's not what this is.

-This is this is intelligence gathering.
+This is intelligence gathering.

 That's not what this is.